deskdaniel/GoMate/README.md

 It features a TUI (text-based user interface) for local two-player matches.
 No AI opponent is included — both players play locally on the same machine.

+## Motivation
+This project started as a way to practice Go while building something familiar and self-contained.
+Chess provides a well-defined set of rules and logic, making it a good fit for exploring concepts like turn-based gameplay, move validation and tracking game state.
+It also serves as a lightweight way to play locally with a friend.

 ## Features
 - Register, log in, log out, and view player statistics
 - Core chess rules implemented, including: